life and works

 Discovery of Herculanum.

 December, death of Jean Rameau, the father.
-Jean-Philippe goes
+Jean-Philippe went

-to Dijon where he stays until his brother's wedding.
+to Dijon and stayed in the city until his brother's wedding.

 Great Nights in Sceaux.